Prince George’s County Criminal Lawyer

 - 14735 Main Street, Upper Marlboro

-Skilled criminal defense lawyers are necessary to protect defendants from improper arrests, inflated charges, and maximum sentencing.
+Experienced Prince George’s County criminal lawyers are necessary to protect defendants from improper arrests, inflated charges, and maximum sentencing.

 Hyattsville, Maryland is home to one of two locations of the Prince George’s County District Court.
 The Hyattsville district courthouse presides over misdemeanor and felony criminal cases not served by the courthouse in Upper Marlboro, the county seat of Prince George’s County.
 Hyattsville is a Capital Beltway community featuring the Hyattsville Historic District and the Gateway Arts District.